Demystifying the complexity of sending international wires through SWIFT

 At Mercury, we believe people should have more control over how their money is sent and greater visibility into the fees that might be levied.

-For payments in currencies other than USD, our 1% foreign exchange fee covers both the cost to convert USD into 30 different currencies, as well as any intermediary bank fees.
+When sending international wires in non-USD currencies, our 1% foreign exchange fee covers both the cost to convert USD into 40+ different non-USD currencies, as well as any intermediary bank fees.